Wedding of Anant Ambani and Radhika Merchant

-The wedding of Anant Ambani and Radhika Merchant was a 6-day event that took place from 12 July 2024 until the 30 July 2024 in the city of Mumbai, India at the Antilia building and Jio Convention Center.
+The wedding of Anant Ambani and Radhika Merchant was a 6-day event that took place from 12 July 2024 until 18 July 2024 in the city of Mumbai, India at the Antilia building and Jio Convention Center.
 The groom was the son of Indian businessman Mukesh Ambani, the richest man in Asia, and Nita Ambani.
-Mukesh Ambani is the chairman and managing director of Reliance Industries, while the bride is the daughter of Viren Kumar Merchant, the CEO of a healthcare company.
+Mukesh Ambani is the chairman and managing director of Reliance Industries, while the bride is the daughter of Shaila Merchant and Viren Kumar Merchant, the CEO of a healthcare company.

 The wedding was described as India's "wedding of the year" and "India's own royal wedding".
 The New York Times described it as introducing "the world to [India]'s Gilded Age".
 Estimates for the wedding's cost range from $600 million to $1 billion, leading to very sharp criticism of inequality in India.

 Background

 Anant Ambani (born 10 April 1995) is the youngest son of Mukesh Ambani, who has an estimated net worth of $123.3 billion, making him the richest man in Asia and ninth in the world.
 Mukesh Ambani is the head of Reliance Industries and Anant is in charge of Reliance's energy business and is the director of other boards of Reliance subsidiaries.
 He also runs Vantara, an animal rescue center in Jamnagar.
 He graduated with a bachelor's in business management from Brown University in 2017.

 Radhika Merchant (born 18 December 1994) is the daughter of Viren Merchant, who is the CEO of Encore Healthcare and has been described as a pharmaceutical tycoon.
 Radhika has served as the marketing director for her father's company after graduating from New York University.

 The two said they met in 2017 during a drive after being introduced by mutual friends.
 On 29 December 2023, Ambani proposed at the Shrinathji Temple in Rajasthan.